Latest Projects

 Health Equity Conferences

 The Office of Health Equity has a valuable partnership with the Utah Association of Local Health Departments (UALHD).
-With the help of UALHD, the local health departments will host a series of regional Health Equity Conferences in the spring of 2023 to reveal their plans for sustainability in their respective regions, share their stories of successes and challenges throughout the project, and celebrate their hard work and accomplishments with each other.
+With the help of UALHD, the local health departments hosted a series of regional Health Equity Conferences in the spring of 2023 to reveal their plans for sustainability in their respective regions, share their stories of successes and challenges throughout the project, and celebrate their hard work and accomplishments with each other.
 The Utah Association of Local Health Departments is an essential partner in coordinating efforts with the Boards of Health for each health department.
 Their health equity team serves as liaison between all the health officers and health equity teams across all the health departments and is a crucial component to helping facilitate the integration of health equity efforts (Foster Community Partnerships and Expand the Narrative). https://ualhd.org/

 Bridging Communities and Clinics Project